-Donated facilities and indirect administrative support: Donated facilities consist of certain premises located in and owned by the University that are occupied by the Station without charge.
+Donated facilities consist of certain premises located in and owned by the University that are occupied by the Station without charge.
 The allocable portion of the premises is reported as both a revenue and as an expense in the period when the premises are used.

 Indirect administrative support includes allocable portions of institutional support and physical plant operations.
-The amount of University expenditures attributable to the Station are allocated based upon suggested formats of the Corporation for Public Broadcasting (the CPB).
-For the year ended June 30, 2015, the allocation methods were as follows:
+The amount of University expenditures attributable to the Station are allocated based upon suggested formats of the Corporation for Public Broadcasting (the "CPB").
+For the years ended June 30, 2016 and 2015, the allocation methods were as follows:

-- Institutional support-These cost are allocated based upon the Station's salaries, wages and benefits to total direct salaries, wages and benefits of the University. - Physical plant operations-Physical plant costs are allocated based upon the Station's net usable square feet to net usable square feet of the University.
+Institutional Support - These costs are allocated based upon the Station's salaries, wages and benefits to total direct salaries, wages and benefits of the University.

+Physical Plant Operations - Physical plant costs are allocated based upon the Stations net usable square feet to net usable square feet of the University.

+In-kind contributions

-In-kind contributions: Since fiscal year 1995, the CPB determined that it would not allow in-kind contributions for programs, compact discs, and volunteer services to be included for grant calculation purposes.
+Since fiscal year 1995, the CPB determined that it would not allow in-kind contributions for programs, compact discs, and volunteer services to be included for grant calculation purposes.
 Therefore, the CPB and the NPR have not furnished values for these in-kind contributions.
 These amounts have not been included in the accompanying financial statements; however, the Station considers these in-kind contributions to be an integral part of the operations.
-The estimated fair value of in-kind contributions, primarily advertising, is recorded as revenue and expensed in the period used.

-Operating revenue and expenses: The Station distinguishes operating revenues and expenses from nonoperating items.
+Operating revenue and expenses

+The Station distinguishes operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services in connection with the Station's principal ongoing operations.
 The principal operating revenues of the Station are grants for public broadcasting entities, including grants to enhance the quality of programming and expand the scope of public broadcasting services, as well as revenues received from underwriting and memberships and contributions from donors.